FOSS: A Self-Learned Doctor for Query Optimizer: Experiments

 \subsubsection{Determination of Maxsteps}

 Larger $maxsteps$ implies that FOSS can explore more diverse plans through the modifications of longer sequences to the original plan.
 However, it also makes the training of FOSS more challenging.
 We set $maxsteps$ to 2, 3, 4, and 5, respectively, and compare their performances.
-As described in Table \ref{tab:maxtable}, with an increase in $maxsteps$, the optimization time grows due to the consideration of more plans.
+As described in Table \ref{tab:maxtable}, with an increase in $maxsteps$, the optimization time grows due to the consideration of more plans in one episode.
 Concurrently, training time gradually increases as the plan search space expands, and the number of plans to be executed grows.
 As illustrated in Fig. \ref{fig:maxsteprun}, when $maxsteps$ is set to 3, FOSS achieves the best performance with the minimum GMRL.

 For a more in-depth comparison, as described in Fig. \ref{fig:maxstepbuck}, we analyze the distribution of step status for known best plan, where \textit{step0} plans refers to the original plans, and \textit{stepN} plans refers to plans that take $N$ steps from the original plans.
 In the bar for $2-maxsteps$, there is a significant number of \textit{step2} plans.
 It suggests that $2-maxsteps$ may be insufficient.
 In the bar for $5-maxsteps$, the proportion of \textit{step4} and \textit{step5} plans is relatively small.
-Despite spending nearly twice the training time of $2-maxsteps$, $5-maxsteps$ yields the lowest GMRL.
-This is because as $maxsteps$ increases, the longer action sequences complicates the agent's exploration and makes it more challenging for the $\theta_{adv}$ to select a good plan from candidate plans.
 As demonstrated by the other two results, FOSS always yields effective plans within 1-3 steps.

-Considering both training complexity and experimental effectiveness, we set the $maxsteps$ to 3.
+The above results can be attributed to the fact that as $maxsteps$ increases, the longer action sequences complicate the agent's exploration and make it more challenging for the AAM to select a good plan from the candidate plans.
+Therefore, considering both training complexity and experimental effectiveness, we set the $maxsteps$ to 3.